attilaolah/attilaolah.github.io/_posts/2010-05-08-berlin-dev-sprint-summary.markdown

  - Germany
  - Berlin
  - web programming
-summary: "I've spent the last two weeks in Berlin, Germany, working on two
+summary: A short summary of the last two weeks spent in Berlin, Germany.
-projects: an ecommerce web application and a Facebook application.
-The former is actually an ongoing project, involving many interesting technologies, such as working with the eBay API, extending the Django admin, geocoding (and reverse geocoding), CMS, domain and subdomain management, etc. The other project is a smaller one that also emphatizes on geological location of the users."
 ---

 Summary